EU Fines Google $1.7 Billion For Freezing Out Competitors

 The European Commission alleged that Google broke EU antitrust regulations by preventing its competitors from working with companies partnered with Google.
 The fine centered around Google’s manipulation of AdSense online advertisements.

 AdSense, a division of Google, brokers advertisements to appear in search results and on webpages across the internet.
-The ruling in this case was focused on one particular situation: when Google sells ads to appear above its search results on third-party sites.
+The ruling, in this case, was focused on one particular situation: when Google sells ads to appear above its search results on third-party sites.
 Google placed exclusivity clauses in the contract, preventing websites from selling ads on their page sold by Google’s competitors.

 While Google slightly relaxed the exclusivity clauses in later years, they still retained the right to manipulate how competitors’ search ads might appear on the final webpage — including manipulating the size, color, and font of the advertisement used.

-EU Commissioner Margrethe Vestager weighed in on the damaging effects of Google’s behavior:
+EU Commissioner Margrethe Vestager weighed in on the damaging effects of Google’s behavior.

 “This is illegal under EU antitrust rules.
 The misconduct lasted over 10 years and denied other companies the possibility to compete on the merits and to innovate — and consumers the benefits of competition.”